The Enrique Keller stand at the 1963 Barcelona Music Trade Fair, with Keller-made Hofner "D-Series" Solid Guitars on display.

 This is the Spanish-made version of the Hofner Club Bass 500/2 model.
-It was presumably introduced in Spain at or just after shipping of the German-made 500/2 was commenced to the rest of the world in 1965.
+It was introduced in Spain in 1966, a year or so after shipping of the German-made 500/2 was commenced to the rest of the world.
 A 6-string version of the T-20 bass was also produced for a short time; something that the Germans didn't get around to!

 Pickups fitted were Type 511 "Staple" with the word "Super" impressed into the chrome cover.
 The control console was Spanish-made using Spanish components.
 Many T-20s were given black/white hatched binding around the body edges.